KaushalVasava/JetPackCompose_Basic/README.md

 - Build complex mediation ui.
 (BRANCH - meditation_ui)
 - News app using these concepts and also use MVVM architecture, Rest API, Retrofit, Coil for Image loading, Navigation, Testing API in JC.
 (BRANCH-NEWS_APP)
 - Add Text style using shape and animation to text.
 (BRANCH - text-styling)
+- Navigate back with next screen to previous screen.
+(BRANCH - navigate-back-with-result)

 # Topics
 - What is Jetpack compose?: